Dr. Nedic explains all about dangerous estrogens…

 - Alcohol consumption (more than one glass of wine per day)

-As much as we want estrogen to keep our youth and beautiful skinintact for as long as possible, we need to identify, understand and correct the dangerous estrogens in our body.
-A patient’s dedication to maintaining the supplementation and undergoing lifestyle and nutritional changes that is personally prescribed to them is also crucial.
+As much as we want estrogen to keep our youth and beautiful skin-intact for as long as possible, we need to identify, understand and correct the dangerous estrogens in our body.
+A patient’s dedication to maintaining the supplementation and undergoing lifestyle and nutritional changes that are personally prescribed to them is also crucial.

 4 ways to balance estrogen?

-Balancing estrogen in a woman’s body is essential for breast cancer prevention at any age – and is also vital prior to prescribing bio-identical hormone replacement.
-It is personalized to each woman and cannot be generalised.
+Balancing estrogen in a woman’s body is essential for breast cancer prevention at any age – and is also vital prior to prescribe bio-identical hormone replacement.
+It is personalized to each woman and cannot be generalized.